 The side-by-side display below illustrates the physical size and weight of the Canon 40D and the Canon T5i.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 40D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T5i is notably smaller (16 percent) than the Canon 40D.
 Moreover, the T5i is markedly lighter (29 percent) than the 40D.
 In this context, it is worth noting that neither the 40D nor the T5i are weather-sealed.